- Causes Of IBS

 - Antidepressants in small doses to provide relief from symptoms including abdominal pain.
 Also, these medicines can help in improving moods and sleep patterns, and stabilizing the GI tract’s activity.

 [ Read: Benefits Of Protein For Kids ]

 If IBS is caused due to mental health problems, the treatment methods mentioned below can help.

-- Talk therapies such as cognitive behavioral therapy, psychodynamic therapy, and interpersonal therapies can help the child or teenager deal with stress.
+- Psychological therapies such as cognitive behavioral therapy, psychodynamic therapy, and interpersonal therapies can help the child or teenager deal with stress.